crowdin/mobile-sdk-ios/Documentation/Providers.md

 ## LocalLocalizationProvider

-Provider implementation will extract localization strings from application bundle and add append it with following format: "'local string' [cw]".
+Provider implementation will extract localization strings from application bundle and add append it with the following format: "'local string' [cw]".

-This provider recomended using only for testing purposes.
+This provider recommended using only for testing purposes.

 To use this localization provider you should setup CrowdinSDK with custom provider: